 If they believe in separation at all, they believe that it only has to do with the “cardinal doctrines.”
 When I visited the Creation Museum, Ken Ham told me that since Answers in Genesis is “not a church,” they don’t have to concern themselves with other issues.
 Thus such organizations typically do not take a clear stand against unscriptural modes of baptism (e.g., infant baptism, pouring, sprinkling), women pastors, allegorical interpretation of prophecy (rejection of the Pre-Tribulation Rapture), the heresy that a born-again believer can lose his salvation, errors pertaining to Holy Spirit baptism, sealing, and filling, Franklin Graham-style ecumenical evangelism, the errors of the church growth movement (e.g., Rick Warren, Robert Schuller, and Bill Hybels), the error of Christian psychology, and the heresy of modern textual criticism.

-The representatives of these ministries speak in all types of churches, regardless of their doctrinal position.
+The representatives of these ministries speak in churches that represent a wide variety of doctrine.
 They will be in a Methodist church one Sunday and a Pentecostal the next.
 The reason they can be invited to such a wide variety of forums and even be invited back is that they narrow down their message and focus only on creation science or basic apologetics or evangelism or the family or some other single-issue orientation.

 Actually they might have more than one issue.
 They might have ten or twenty.
 The problem is that they refuse to make an issue of the WHOLE counsel of God.
 In contrast, Paul exemplified exactly what they neglect to do (Acts 20:27), and in this, he was merely following in His Master’s footsteps.
 Jesus commanded His disciples to teach converts “to observe ALL things whatsoever I have commanded you” (Mat.
 28:20).
 Paul instructed Timothy to keep the truth “without spot, unrebukeable, until the appearing of our Lord Jesus Christ” (1 Tim.
 6:14).
 A spot is a small, seemingly insignificant thing.
 Jude instructed every believer to “earnestly contend for the faith once delivered to the saints” (Jude 3).
 As Jude didn’t delineate what part of the faith is to be defended, the obvious meaning is that whatever aspect of the faith is under attack, God’s people should rally to its defense rather than pretending that it is a “non-essential.”